haptork/easyLambda/_docs/13-benchmarks.md

 ## Versatility

-The easyLambda library has been used for training & testing image classifiers in parallel.
+easyLambda library has been used for training & testing image classifiers in parallel.
 It has been used with libraries like openCV, Dlib, tiny-dnn etc.
 Besides data analytics and machine learning it has also been used to create post-processors for scientific computation with multiple reusable dataflows.
-EasyLambda models dataflow as a black box [componenet]({{ base_path}}/docs/dataflow-expr#ezlflow) that can be characterized solely by its input and output types.
-The dataflows can be returned from a function, passed around, attached to another dataflow etc.

 #### Acknowledgements